Andy Ibáñez Player Props: Tigers vs. White Sox

 Andy Ibáñez At The Plate

-- Ibanez has five doubles, a home run and two walks while hitting .171.
+- Ibanez is batting .171 with five doubles, a home run and two walks.

-- In 37.5% of his 24 games this season, Ibanez has picked up at least one hit.
-He's also had three multi-hit games.
+- Ibanez has picked up a hit in 37.5% of his 24 games this year, with at least two hits in 12.5% of them.

-- Ibanez has driven in a run in five games this season (20.8%), including one multiple-RBI game.
+- He has hit a home run in one of 24 games, and in 1.3% of his plate appearances.

-- In seven of 24 games this season, he has scored, including multiple runs once.
+- He has scored at least one run seven times this year (29.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.